 Make arrangements for a vehicle to pick up the manure (a pick-up truck works great).

-Review this table of sources to find material that meets your needs and is conveniently located.
+Review the table of sources to find material that meets your needs and is conveniently located.
+Scroll down this page to see the embedded table of listings.

-Contact the farm that you have selected and arrange a time.
+Contact the listed farm to arrange a time.

 See the links at the bottom of this page for information about composting.